arrow-left

 The visual has been designed so that clicking on a point or polygon on the map displays a pop-up with additional useful information about that location instead of filtering data in other visuals on the page.

-The lasso tool allows you to filter the data on other visuals based on a selection taken from the map.
+Instead of clicking to select features, the lasso tool allows you to filter the data on other visuals based on a selection taken from the map.

 1